On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

-Here for more expressive notation, we write $x^a_i$ and $\x^{\mu}_i$ instead of $u^a_i$ and $u^{\hat \mu}_i$ respectively, where $a=1,\ldots, n$, $\mu=1,\ldots,m$.
+Here we write $x^a_i$ and $\x^{\mu}_i$ instead of $u^a_i$ and $u^{\hat \mu}_i$ respectively, where $a=1,\ldots, n$, $\mu=1,\ldots,m$.
 The variables denoted by Latin letters are even and those denoted by Greek letters are odd.
 The above matrix is analogous to the array of homogeneous coordinates for a projective superspace.
 We will denote it $U$ and refer to as \emph{homogeneous coordinates} on the {super Grassmannian} $G_{2|0}(V)=G_2(V)$ (yet to be defined).
-Since the vectors $\up_1$ and $\up_2$ are linearly independent, the matrix $U$ contains an invertible square $2\times 2$-submatrix.
-Speaking informally, we can divide (from the left) by this submatrix in order to get the identity matrix in the corresponding positions.
-The remaining matrix entries will be independent local coordinates on $G_{2|0}(V)$.
-(The same way as for ordinary Grassmannians.)
-More formally, a choice of an invertible $2\times 2$-submatrix corresponds by definition to an \emph{affine chart}; there are $\binom{n}{2}=n(n-1)/2$ such charts corresponding to a choice of two even columns, and for each of them we consider instead of $U$ a ``normalized'' matrix e.g.
+A choice of an invertible $2\times 2$-submatrix corresponds by definition to an \emph{affine chart}; there are $\binom{n}{2}=n(n-1)/2$ such charts corresponding to a choice of two even columns, and for each of them we consider instead of $U$ a ``normalized'' matrix e.g.

 whose entries are by definition the \emph{inhomogeneous coordinates} in this chart.
 The pair $(n-1,n)$ as a left superscript indicates the chart.
-In general, the charts are numbered by pairs $(ab)$ where $1\leq a<b\leq n$.
+In general, the charts are numbered by pairs $(a,b)$ where $1\leq a<b\leq n$.
 In the detailed notation, it has to be attached to all matrix entries, e.g. $\tensor*[^{(n-1,n)}]{x}{^1_1}$ and $\tensor*[^{(n-1,n)}]{\xi}{^1_1}$.
 Above they are suppressed for simplicity.
 The passage from one affine chart to another is by dividing by a $2\times 2$-submatrix from the left so to get the identity matrix in the required places, e.g.

-The collection of inhomogeneous coordinates in each affine chart together with the described transformations of coordinates between the charts, can be seen as an ``abstract atlas'' (see Berezin~\cite{berezin:antieng}, Manin~\cite{manin:gaugeeng}) specifying a supermanifold.
-By definition, it is the \emph{super Grassmannian} $G_{2|0}(V)=G_2(V)$.
+The collection of inhomogeneous coordinates in each affine chart together with the described transformations of coordinates between the charts can be seen as an ``abstract atlas'' (see Berezin~\cite{berezin:antieng}, Manin~\cite{manin:gaugeeng}) specifying a supermanifold, which by definition is the \emph{super Grassmannian} $G_{2|0}(V)=G_2(V)$.
 We have

-(the number of inhomogeneous coordinates in any chart).
+(the number of inhomogeneous coordinates in each chart).
 The underlying topological space is the ordinary Grassmannian $G_2(\R{n})$ of $2$-planes in $n$-space. \end{example}